sptrakesh/config-db/README.md

 ## Acknowledgements
-This software has been developed mainly using work other people/projects have contributed.
-The following are the components used to build this software:
+The following components are used to build this software:
 * **[RocksDB](http://rocksdb.org/)** - The database used to persist configuration.
 * **[OpenSSL](https://www.openssl.org/)** - For AES encryption of the values
   stored in the database.